What’s the SEIS / EIS Advance Assurance?

 Next, just choose the date of your application.
 A good practice here is to choose today’s date.

-Here, choose both options (you can apply for the two schemes on the same application) unless your company is not eligible for SEIS.
+Here, select which scheme you're applying for.
+If you're applying for up to £150k then only select SEIS but if you're applying for anything higher then you should select both SEIS and EIS [you can apply for both at the same time] - unless your company is not eligible for SEIS.
 If you’re not sure about your eligibility, have a read of this article.

 Here, simply set the total number of your next funding round.
 For example, if you do a funding round of £350,000, that’s the number you should put in this text box.